-- Social Workers: 5.5 contact hours have been approved by the Ohio Counselor, Social Worker and Marriage and Family Therapist Board.
+- Social Workers, Counselors and Marriage and Family Therapitst: 3.25 contact hours have been applied for from the Ohio Counselor, Social Worker and Marriage and Family Therapist Board.

 - Nurses: The Ohio Board of Nursing accepts Social Worker/Counselor hours for R.N. licensure renewal.

 Sign-in, refreshments and resource tables open at 8 a.m.
-There is a $40 non-refundable registration fee.
-Registration closed Dec.
-1, 2015.
+There is a $20 non-refundable registration fee.
+Registration opens Oct.
+25 and closes Dec.
+2, 2016.

 Dates and topics are subject to change.
 Check back to this website for updates.